-The revival of Intel’s competitiveness over the processor industry is once again upon us with the official launch of 12th Gen Alder Lake and its compatible Z690 motherboards.
+The revival of Intel’s competitiveness in the processor industry is once again upon us with the official launch of 12th Gen Alder Lake and its compatible Z690 motherboards.
 Indeed, after finishing the “tock” phase of Comet/Rocket Lake, we once again find ourselves with a new socket and a new platform.
 But is that the only difference?
 And should we ditch Z590 now that Z690 is here?
-It is time once again to compare Intel’s high-end motherboards.
+It is time once again to compare Intel’s higher-end Z690 and Z590 motherboards.

 Z690 vs Z590 Motherboard Specs & Comparison

 |Chipset Link||DMI 4.0 x8||DMI 3.0 x8 (x4 if using 10th Gen)|

 |PCIe 5.0 lanes||0 (all directly to CPU)||0 (not supported)|